appsaeed/hello-world-programing/README.md

 ```sh
 python3 hello.py
 ```
-remember to change hello to your file if you have different name  and if you must be run terminal as same directory where is the file (hello.c)
+remember to change hello to your file if you have a different name  and if you must run terminal in same directory where is the file (hello.c)

 ## php
-Step 1: Make sure **php**  is available in your system. if you dont have already installed php language then install [php](http://php.net). to check the go language is available in your system run the following command
+Step 1: Make sure **php**  is available in your system. if you don't have already installed php language then install [php](http://php.net). to check the go language is available in your system run the following command
 ```sh
 php --version
 ```
-step 2: We need to create a file you can chose any name (hello.php e.g.). create with terminal
+step 2: We need to create a file you can choose any name (hello.php e.g.). create with terminal
 ```sh
 touch hello.go